Further reading on Final Salary Transfers

 There is no right or wrong answer to what these should all add up to but as a general rule initial fees should be no more than 3% of the transfer value.
 It’s impossible to invest outside of straightforward deposit accounts without incurring some ongoing costs.
 The key point to ensure is that all additional ongoing costs need to bring added value such that your prospective after costs investment returns are better than a deposit account with as much certainty as possible.
 Excessive ongoing costs are potentially more damaging to the long term success of a transfer than a high initial fee and can turn what could be a relatively low risk investment strategy with a low target return into a high risk exercise just to overcome the cost hurdle.

 The historic view is that “it’s always wrong to come out of a final salary defined benefit (DB) pension scheme”.
-This is no longer the case and to redress the balance here are six good reasons to consider the transfer option:
+This is still the case but depending on your circumstances, there may be good reasons to consider the transfer option:

 - A final salary benefit can be a significant family financial asset, a transfer capitalises and gives you control of this asset, which can be passed down through the generations without inheritance tax.